 If the works council does not fulfill these obligations, it may be subject to investigative measures (Art.
 58 I GDPR), remedial measures (Art.
 58 II GDPR) and, as a last resort, fines (Art.
 83 GDPR against the individual member) in the event of a correspondingly high level of infringement.
 In principle, the employer is not liable alongside the works council in the event of violations.

-Would you like advice on data protection in your company?
+You would like advice on the subject of Data protection in the company?
 Our team of experts will be happy to help you!

 DSB buchen